All Episodes

 So let's look at this Charlie Kirk thing, man.

-Not Charlie Kirk, um, Jimmy Kimmel.
+Not Charlie Kirk, Jimmy Kimmel.

-We had some new lows over the weekend with the MAGA gang desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them, and doing everything they can to score political points from it.
+We had some new lows over the weekend with the MAGA gang desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them and doing everything they can to score political points from it.

-In between the finger pointing, there was uh grieving on Friday, the White House flew the flags at half staff, which got some criticism, but on a human level, you can see how hard the president is taking this.
+But on a human level, you can see how hard the president is taking this.

-May I ask, sir personally, how are you holding up over the last day and a half, sir?
+May I ask, sir, personally, how are you holding up over the last day and a half, sir?

 Yes.

-He's at the fourth stage of grief, construction.
+He's at the fourth stage of grief.

-This is how a four-year-old mourns a goldfish, okay.
+This is how a four-year-old mourns a goldfish, okay?

 We come to Jimmy Kimmel knowing that he is understandably an advocate for what we would call the modern iteration of the Democrat Party.